Immyrla

 Immyrla is a genus of snout moths in the family Pyralidae.
 It was described by Harrison Gray Dyar Jr. in 1906.
 The genus contains only one species, Immyrla nigrovittella.
 Snout moths are a type of pyralid moth, which are in turn a type of lepidopteran, or butterfly and moth, in the order Lepidoptera.
-Like all insects, snout moths belong to the phylum Anthropoda and the kingdom Animalia.
+Like all insects, snout moths belong to the phylum Arthropoda and the kingdom Animalia.